maksyuki/TaichiGAME/README.md

 </p>

 ### Physics calculation
-1. DBVT(**_Dynamics Bounding Volume Tree_**) is a tree data structure are used to accelerate ray casts, overlap queries, and closest point queries for large worlds.
+1. DBVT(**_Dynamics Bounding Volume Tree_**) is a tree data structure that is used to accelerate ray casts, overlap queries, and closest point queries for large worlds.
 Now the bounding box type of TaichiGAME use is AABB(**_Axis-Aligned Bounding Box_**).
 This data strucutre is a bit like AVL tree.
 If you want to know more details, you can refer to [[1]](#id_dbvt).

-2. GJK(**_Gilbert–Johnson–Keerthi distance algorithm_**) is a method of determining the minimum distance between two convex sets. it does not require that the geometry data be stored in any specific format, but instead relies solely on a support function to iteratively generate closer simplices to the correct answer using the configuration space obstacle (CSO) of two convex shapes, more commonly known as the Minkowski difference(_[from wikipedia](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80%93Keerthi_distance_algorithm)_).
+2. GJK(**_Gilbert–Johnson–Keerthi distance algorithm_**) is a method of determining the minimum distance between two convex sets.
+It does not require that the geometry data be stored in any specific format, but instead relies solely on a support function to iteratively generate closer simplices to the correct answer using the configuration space obstacle (CSO) of two convex shapes, more commonly known as the Minkowski difference(_[from wikipedia](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80%93Keerthi_distance_algorithm)_).
 More informations can refer to [[2]](#id_fpbma)[[3]](#id_rtcd)[[4]](#id_gpg7).

 3. Constraint solving is aim to restrict freedom of movement.
-TaichiGAME use impulse-based constraint dynamics to calculate the equation.
+TaichiGAME uses impulse-based constraint dynamics to calculate the equation.
 Based on moment-of-momentum equation and the method of lagrange multipliers, the impulse lambda can be deduced as：

 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/lambda.png">